chmlee/ream-doc/content/tutorial/list.md

 {% box(class="detail" id="nest-list")%}
 Should lists be nested?

-The only reason why I thought of this is because I'm exploring ways to represent [GeoJson](https://geojson.org/) in REAM:
+The only reason why I thought of this is because I'm exploring ways to represent [GeoJson](https://geojson.org/) in REAM, but I couldn't found one nice way to do so.

 ```json
 {